hardenedlinux/harbian-qa/survey.md

 | KCOV_COMPARISON | path-dependent | instruction-level | sensitive | Syzkaller |
 | Qemu TCG | path-dependent | instruction-level | sensitive | QemuTCG + AFL |

 We can see comparison instrument can be use in DTA to solve nested condtion.
-But instrument depend on if condition is reachable.
+But instrument depend on if the branch is reachable.
 And taint data monitor like VUzzer hard to trace complex indirectly taint( eg. memory copy).

 #### Note that in Linux kernel fuzzer:

 Syzkaller has powerful syscall descriptions, search space of a single syscall input was greatly reduce.
-The truly diffculty is to reach branches are depend on syscalls combination and arguments combination.
+The truly diffculty is to reach branches are depend on syscalls combination and propriate arguments.
 1. Syzkaller resource: recently syzkaller introduce a feature: resource centric.
 Syzkaller treat testcases as resource if they create or operate the same kind data structure( resource also).
 And use these resource to generate or mutate new testcase.
 2. MoonShine: static analysis real world testcase to get the dependence of syscalls.
 3. State-base resource: in our customized syzkaller, only testcase trigger a special state feedback can be resource.
 Further more, maintain a relationship between syscalls sequence and kernel state may help more.
-Also refer to mentioned above crossover.
+Also refer to the chapter crossover mentioned above.

 Symbolic execution: if static analysis chose syscalls as entry, it will be effort and inefficient.
 Otherwise, if the entry is some kernel function in callstack may help more.
 Both [this paper](https://arxiv.org/abs/1903.02981) and [our fuzzer](syzkaller/kstat_demo/README.md) chose the second way.
 Get function-level input by using kernel function hook.
-We also have a [documentation](static_analysis_tools/README.md) of comparing some symbolic execution tools.
+We also have a [document](static_analysis_tools/README.md) of comparing some symbolic execution tools.
+Also, most of time, since kernel state is attach to kernel data structure, track the data structure is other way to track kernel state.
+Refer to this [document](syzkaller/kstate_resource.md).

 ## Paper